 What do degus eat?

 Degus are herbivorous and are adapted to high fiber diets.
-In the wild they mostly feed on wild grasses, leaves, shrubs and seeds.
+In the wild, they mostly feed on native grasses, leaves, shrubs, and seeds.

 Do Degus make good pets?

 After Degus were used as scientific research subjects, degus have become well known and popular as household pets.
 Degus hold many advantages of traditional household rodents including bubbly fun personalities, and a long lifespan.
-Degus can live upto 13 years if they are kept in ideal good circumstances
+Degus can live up to 13 years if they are kept in ideal certain circumstances

-Before the 1970s, brake clutches, shoes and pads were made of a material similar to asbestos.
-This was chosen for it’s ability to dissipate heat easily.
-Asbestos had to be replaced because of the hazardous asbestos dust that people were breathing in so manufactures found other materials that delivered a high friction coefficient and flexibility to be molded into brake pads.
+Before the 1970s, brake clutches, shoes, and pads were made of a material similar to asbestos.
+This was chosen for its ability to dissipate heat efficiently.
+Asbestos had to be replaced because of the hazardous asbestos dust that people were breathing in.
+Manufacturers found other materials that delivered a high friction coefficient and flexibility to be molded into brake pads.

 Estimating the brake pad replacement cost

-It is important to replace your car brake pads regularly when they become worn out in order to maintain their effectiveness and keep you and your passengers safe.
+It is important to replace your car brake pads regularly when they become worn out to maintain their effectiveness and keep you and your passengers safe.
 The brake pad replacement cost is dependent on the materials used and the labor costs.
-You can buy premium quality brake pads that cost more money or you can go for budget pads that will not last as long.
+You can buy premium quality brake pads that cost more money, or you can go for budget pads that will not last as long.

-Dwarf hamsters are smaller hamster friends that are native to Mongolia, China and Russia.
-There are 3 types of Dwarf hamster – Campbells Russian Dwarf, Siberian Winter White Dwarf and the Roborovski Dwarf hamster.
-Chinese hamsters are considered a “mouse or a rat” like hamster.
-Dwarf Hamsters can live together in small groups, and they are more active then the Syrian hamsters.
+Dwarf hamsters are smaller hamster friends that are native to Mongolia, China, and Russia.
+There are 3 types of the Dwarf hamster – Campbells Russian Dwarf, Siberian Winter White Dwarf, and the Roborovski Dwarf Hamster.
+Chinese hamsters are considered a “mouse or a rat” like a hamster.
+Dwarf Hamsters can live together in small groups, and they are more active than the Syrian hamsters.
 Dwarf hamsters have short periods of activity throughout the day.

 Syrian Hamsters vs Dwarf Hamsters

 Dwarf hamsters are much smaller than the Syrian hamster and as such need to have special consideration when choosing a hamster cage for them to live.
-They are capable of squeezing though some bar widths, especially the Roborovski dwarf hamster which are very small and very fast.
+They are capable of squeezing through some bar widths, especially the Roborovski dwarf hamster which is minuscule and very fast.

 2) Winter White Dwarf (Djungarian) most commonly called “winter whites” They resemble the Campbells hamster only they have 3 stripes that run down their backs and they can change to a white coloring in the winter but in captivity they don’t always get this winter coat.
 They are also harder to find in pet shops than the Campbells dwarf hamster.
 There are three types of Winter White hamster –

-3) Roborovski Dwarf hamster or called “Robo Dwarf Hamsters” are the smallest of the dwarf varieties and they are also hard to find in a pet shop.
+3) Roborovski Dwarf Hamster or called “Robo Dwarf Hamsters” are the smallest of the dwarf varieties, and they are also hard to find in a pet shop.
 Robo hamsters have not been domesticated as long as the other dwarf species.
-Roborovskis are very fast at running and very small making them unsuitable for pets for small children.
+Roborovskis are very fast at running and tiny making them unsuitable for pets for small children.
 They are more of a ‘look at’ pet.